-Set in eastern Utah, Moab brims with wonderful things to do and dozens of places for a scenic drive.
-From going in search of natural arches at Arches National Park to backpacking the remote Needles District at Canyonlands National Park or going on a rock climbing adventure at Dead Horse Point State Park, you could easily spend an entire month in this stunning region of Utah and never have to do the same thing twice.
+Set in southeastern Utah, Moab brims with wonderful things to do and dozens of places for a scenic drive.
+From going in search of natural arches at Arches National Park to backpacking the remote Needles District at Canyonlands National Park you could easily spend an entire month in this stunning region of Utah and never have to do the same thing twice.

 Zion National Park, Utah

 Zion National Park offers something for every type of traveler – and just quietly is one of our all-time favorites!
-From multi-colored sandstone cliffs to spectacular desert wildlife and unequalled jaw-dropping views, it’s absolutely not to be missed off next to its other, perhaps more famous, Utah cousins.
+From multi-colored sandstone cliffs to spectacular desert wildlife and unequalled jaw-dropping views, it’s absolutely not to be missed next to its other, perhaps more famous, Utah “Mighty 5” cousins.

-Zion National Park has it all when it comes to outdoor adventures from hiking to mountain biking, or rock climbing – but be warned, queues can be long in the busy season.
+Zion National Park has it all when it comes to outdoor adventures, from hiking to mountain biking, or rock climbing – but be warned, queues can be long in the busy season.
 It is possible to hire a bus from Las Vegas and see this national park on a day trip, but we’d thoroughly recommend allowing a few nights and staying in nearby

 Want to explore all of the “Mighty 5” national parks of southern Utah?
 You need to check out this Utah National Parks Road trip guide for families which will help you fit them all – plus many fabulous state parks – into a 1 week Southwest itinerary.

 Valley of Fire State Park, Nevada